FACTBOX-Countries rally round Lebanon after Beirut blast

 GREECE - A team of 12 personnel, a rescue dog and two special purpose vehicles.

-HUNGARY - Budapest is providing one million euros of humanitarian aid to help with life-saving efforts and reconstruction following the explosion in Beirut.
+HUNGARY - Budapest is providing 1 million euros of humanitarian aid to help with life-saving efforts and reconstruction.

 The aid will be provided to the charitable arm of the Maronite Church in Lebanon.